-Three Months Ended June 30, 2022 2021 NT ( ) I I I I I I I I I I I I I I I I I I ф (15.000) ф (C 150) Net cash used in operating activities \$ (15,968) \$ (6,173) Net cash used in investing activities (175) (150) Net cash provided by (used in) financing activities (6) 992 Net decrease in cash and cash equivalents (16,149) (5,331) Cash and cash equivalents at beginning of period 68,135 103,108 Cash and cash equivalents at end of period \$ 51,986 \$ 97,777
+S Six Months Ended September 30, 2022 2021 Net cash used in operating activities \$ (32,309) \$ (17,623) Net cash used in investing activities (200) (200) Net cash provided by (used in) financing activities (339) 8,342 Net decrease in cash and cash equivalents (32,848) (9,481) Cash and cash equivalents at beginning of period 68,135 103,108 Cash and cash equivalents at end of period \$ 35,287 \$ 93,627

-As described above, the combination of the net proceeds we received from public offerings in Fiscal 2021, from transactions under our ATM in Fiscal 2022 and from warrant exercises in both Fiscal 2021 and Fiscal 2022, have been the primary sources of our available cash during Fiscal 2022 and in the quarter ended June 30, 2022.
-The increase in cash used in operations during the quarter ended June 30, 2022 reflects the continued operation of PH94B clinical trials including PALISADE-1, PALISADE-2, the PALISADE OLS, and the Phase 2 AjDA study, as well as ongoing manufacturing initiatives and other nonclinical studies of our product candidates.
+As described above, the combination of the net proceeds we received from public offerings in Fiscal 2021, from transactions under our ATM in Fiscal 2022 and from warrant exercises in both Fiscal 2021 and Fiscal 2022, have been the primary sources of our available cash during Fiscal 2022 and during the six months ended September 30, 2022.
+The increase in cash used in operations during the six months ended September 30, 2022 reflects our continued conduct, completion, pause or termination of PH94B clinical trials including PALISADE-1, PALISADE-2, the PALISADE OLS, and the Phase 2 AjDA study, as previously described, as well as ongoing manufacturing and regulatory initiatives and other nonclinical studies of our product candidates.
 Additionally, during Fiscal 2022, we expanded our internal capabilities with the addition of numerous senior personnel with significant expertise in disciplines critical to the advancement of our product pipeline.
-In both periods, but to a much greater extent in the quarter ended June 30, 2022, in parallel with our clinical and regulatory initiatives, and in expectation of positive results from the PALISADE Phase 3 studies, we have engaged in customary pre-commercialization analyses, modeling, planning and awareness initiatives.
-Given the results of the PALISADE-1 study, we are currently evaluating the extent and timing of such future activities.
-Cash used in investing activities in the quarter ended June 30, 2022 reflects laboratory analytical equipment acquired for our internal studies and experiments on both PH94B and PH10 and cash used in the quarter ended June 30, 2021 primarily reflects the cost of laboratory analytical equipment acquired for use by our CMO in connection with the development and production of PH94B drug product.
-Cash used by financing activities in the quarter ended June 30, 2022 is primarily the result of the proceeds of option exercises and the purchase of common stock under our ESPP, net of a principal payment on our insurance premium financing note and expenditures related to the ATM transaction with Jefferies and recorded as deferred offering costs.
+In both periods, but to a much greater extent during the six months ended September 30, 2022, in parallel with our clinical and regulatory initiatives, and in expectation of positive results from the PALISADE Phase 3 Program, we have engaged in customary pre-commercialization analyses, modeling, planning and awareness initiatives.
+Given the results of the PALISADE-1 study, we have paused most of such activities and are evaluating the extent and timing of such future activities.
+Cash used in investing activities during the six months ended September 30, 2022 reflects laboratory analytical equipment acquired for our internal studies and experiments on both PH94B and PH10 and cash used during the six months ended September 30, 2021 primarily reflects the cost of laboratory analytical equipment acquired for use by our CMO in connection with the development and production of PH94B drug product.
+Cash used by financing activities during the six months ended September 30, 2022 is primarily the result of the proceeds of option exercises and the purchase of common stock under our ESPP, net of principal payments on our insurance premium financing note and expenditures related to the ATM transaction with Jefferies which are recorded as deferred offering costs.
+Cash provided by financing activities during the six months ended September 30, 2021 is primarily the result of warrant exercises, net of expenditures related to the ATM transaction with Jefferies and recorded as deferred offering costs.